Milie44/pim-community-dev/UPGRADE-1.6.md

         ```

         This step will also copy the upgrades folder from `vendor/akeneo/pim-community-dev/` to your Pim project root to allow you to migrate.

+        If you have custom code in your project, this step may raise errors in the "post-script" command.

+        In this case you need to follow the next chapter "Migrate your custom code" before to run the database migration.

 8. Then you can migrate your database using: